Capital One Case Interview: Complete Guide (2026)

 If your application passes the initial screen, you will be invited to complete Capital One's Virtual Job Tryout.
 This is an online assessment that takes 20 to 45 minutes and tests job-related skills.
 According to Capital One's career FAQs, the assessment may include several modules.

-• Quantitative Assessment: For business analyst candidates, solve math and analytical problems using a spreadsheet
+- Quantitative Assessment: for business analyst candidates, solve 7 to 11 math and analytical problems using a spreadsheet

 The quantitative section typically includes growth calculations, percentage problems, ratio questions, and word problems that require translating business scenarios into equations.
 Think of it as similar to GRE or GMAT quantitative sections.